ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/data-containers/slides.md

 ## Learning Objectives

 > To **remember** and **understand** some discrete mathematics and Python
-> programming concepts, setting the stage for exploring of discrete structures.
+> programming concepts, enabling the investigation of practical applications

 </div>